3Pad/3pad/README.md

 $ cd 3pad.github.io

 ```
+If you plan on using a docker container for your compute, check out the akash.yml file.
+This file contains the manifest to deploy on akash network which is a decentralized computing service.

 Start using the repository by pulling the published sites from the platform and storing them on decentralized services like IPFS and ICP.
 ## Decentralized Services
 This repository is pulled by Decentralized services, including ICP Canister ID and IPFS Hash.
 These services allow for the secure and decentralized distribution of your website's files.
 You can access your website through the following links: